Provizanta/ansible-role-vim/README.md

 Role Variables
 --------------

-These defaults are set in defaults/main.yml:
+These variables are set in [defaults/main.yml](./defaults/main.yml):

-    flavor: vim   # vim|vim-gtk3|nvim
+    vim_flavor: vim   # vim|vim-gtk3|nvim

-    plugin_manager: vundle
+    vim_plugin_manager: vundle

-Non-defaulted variables that can be set:
+These variables do not have default values and can be set:

-    configuration:
+    vim_configuration:
       - name: <string, configuration block name>
         block: <string, configuration blocks as multi-line text>
-    plugins:
+    vim_plugins:
       - name: <string, plugin name>
         settings: <string, settings as multi-line text>